 Ensure the valve grommets are aligned properly.
-The two pairs of grommets, with a larger space between them, serve to indicate where the valve is folded.
+The two pairs of grommets, with a larger space between them, serve to indicate where the valve is folded and where you will install the bolts, nuts and washers.
 When folded correctly all the grommets will line up.
 When the valve is correctly installed in the bucket, the folded seal will be parallel to the ballast.